MJG History

 Arkansas State Conference

-March 26-38, 1981
+March 26-28, 1981

 90th Continental Congress NSDAR

-The Major Jacob Gray Chapter of the National Society Daughters of the American Revolution of Jacksonville was recently represented at the 90th Continental Congress in Wash, D.C by Mrs. Russell Huntley, Regent and Mrs., John Smith, Librarian and Mrs. Richard Denny Shelby, President General of the N.S.D.A.R., presiding.
+The Major Jacob Gray Chapter of the National Society Daughters of the American Revolution of Jacksonville was represented at the 90th Continental Congress in Wash, D.C by Mrs. Russell Huntley, Regent and Mrs., John Smith, Librarian and Mrs. Richard Denny Shelby, President General of the N.S.D.A.R., presiding.
 The week was highlighted by L. Bruce Laingen, former Iranian hostage and Charge De Affairs of the Iranian Embassy, speaking on Saturday afternoon and by Dr. Norman Vincent Peale speaking at the Banquet on Monday night.
 Mrs. J. Harold Stevenson of Jonesboro was elected as a Vice President General.

 Yorktown Bicentennial